 Neurosurgery Research Symposium

-The 6th Annual Neurosurgery Research Symposium will be held on March 26, 2025, with this year’s focus on Engineering Approaches to Neurosurgery.
-The event will run from 8am to 5pm in the Clinical Academic Building, room 1302, 125 Paterson St., New Brunswick, NJ.
+The 7th Annual Neurosurgery Research Symposium will be held on March 18, 2026, with this year’s focus on Nervous System Regeneration and Repair.
+The event will run from 8am to 5pm in the historical Rutgers University Inn in New Brunswick, NJ.

-Hosted by Dr. Detlev Boison and Dr. Hai Sun, the Neurosurgery Research Symposium is a yearly event designed to showcase research accomplishments from our department and to connect students, postdocs, residents, and clinical and research faculty during an interactive day of research presentations and discussions.
-This year’s theme, Engineering Approaches to Neurosurgery, will delve into the transformative influence of engineering in advancing neurosurgical care.
-We are privileged to have pioneers in this field, Dr. Cameron McIntyre (Duke University) and Dr. Chethan Pandarinath (Emory University and Georgia Institute of Technology) join us as plenary speakers.
+Hosted by Dr. Detlev Boison and Dr. Hai Sun, the Neurosurgery Research Symposium is a yearly event designed to showcase research accomplishments from the department and to connect students, postdocs, residents, and clinical and research faculty during an interactive day of research presentations and discussions.
+This year’s theme, Nervous System Regeneration and Repair, will highlight groundbreaking research in rehabilitation, repair, and regeneration in the context of brain, spinal cord, and the peripheral nervous system.
+We are privileged to have pioneers in the field, Dr. Nichola Boulis (Emory University) and Dr. Michael Kaplitt (Cornell University) join us as keynote speakers.

-The event brings together a local audience of researchers and clinicians, with the goal to highlight new developments in neurosurgery research covering the entire spectrum from basic, translational, clinical and outcomes research and ultimately outline pathways from the newest basic research findings to clinical implementation.
+The event brings together a local audience of researchers and clinicians to highlight new developments in neurosurgery research covering the entire spectrum from basic, translational, clinical and outcomes research and ultimately outline pathways from the newest basic research findings to clinical implementation.

 Don’t miss the chance to explore the latest breakthroughs and be a part of shaping the future of neurosurgery.